imkhanh/ecommerce-app-v1/README.md

 ## MERN Stack - Ecommerce

 ```
-Ecommerce website built with the MERN stack with React Context API for state management, Taildwindcss for UI
+Ecommerce website built with the MERN stack

+Blancos website is an ultimate shopping destination for all the fashion's.
+It is build completely on MERN Stack technology.
+ReactJs is used to implement fully functional frontend with React Context API for state management, Taildwindcss for UI.
+NodeJs & ExpressJs for a scalable backend in a modular way.
+MongoDb as a cloudbase database Braintree to implement payment methods by Credit/ Debit card.
+Cash on delivery feature.

 ```

 #### Demo: https://blancos-ecommerce.herokuapp.com/